Longtime Madoff employee admits decades of fraud

 Of more than a dozen people charged in the case, apart from Bernard Madoff, five have pleaded not guilty and are awaiting trial.

-Among those five, Irwin Lipkin on Thursday said former investment advisory employee Annette Bongiorno had helped him falsify trading records.
-A lawyer for Bongiorno did not comment on Lipkin’s accusations, but said “it saddens us that the government has insisted on prosecuting an elderly, very sick man, who ought to be left alone to die in his bed.”
+Among those five, Irwin on Thursday said former investment advisory employee Annette Bongiorno had helped him falsify trading records.
+A lawyer for Bongiorno declined comment.